datong-new/CPIAD/README.md

 ## Introduction

 This is a project for the Tianchi competition: adversarial attack for universal object detection.
 Here is the url: https://tianchi.aliyun.com/competition/entrance/531806/information.
-We obtain the third in this contest.
+We obtain the second in this contest.

 ## Data preparation and model checkpoint.